jhohm/easyapi/README.md

     module.exports = Users;

-Users.Resource will be called if the url was `/users/123` and Users.Collection will be called if the url was `/users/`.
+Users.Resource in v1 folder will be called if the url was `/v1/users/123` and Users.Collection will be called if the url was `/v1/users/`.

 ## Authentication